 Dr. Keith was the 2020-2021 president of the American College of Sports Medicine and is the National Physical Activity Plan Alliance vice president.
 Her current research examines ways to improve physical fitness and health as individuals age.

-In additional to her role at Regenstrief, she is the associate dean of faculty affairs and a professor at the Indiana University School of Health and Human Services at IUPUI.
+In additional to her role at Regenstrief, she is the associate dean of faculty affairs and a professor at the Indiana University School of Health and Human Sciences at IUPUI.

 About Regenstrief Institute